1. Home

 In simple terms, a hybrid car uses an electric motor and battery pack to reduce your reliance on the petrol or diesel engine.
 In a self-charging hybrid car, an electric motor and small battery pack constantly assists the petrol engine, or allows some electric-only running for short distances.
 It charges itself as the engine puts out power, as well as via regenerative braking or coasting.
 Some self-charging hybrids use the engine as a generator to supply electric power for the electric motor to drive the wheels, which makes it more efficient than using the engine alone.

 A plug-in hybrid - or PHEV for short - needs charging up by plugging in.
-That's the downside, but the upside is you can get more than 30 miles of driving without troubling the petrol engine once.
+That's the downside, but the upside is you can get several miles of driving without troubling the petrol engine once.
 They do cost more to buy, however, plus they're a lot heavier than standard versions.

 Loading...